JonARea/niyagapedia/README.md

 Style Login and Register pages, make logout possible Hide delete(already hidden)/update functions - implement user permissions (have to be very careful about deleting musicians)

+In the future-- make timelines of players for each instrument in the group